terotests/ts2redux/README.md

 Too good to be true?

-Yes, it is true, but the library is still quite young and Please Do check the [Limitations](https://github.com/terotests/ts2redux#introduction) before you test the library.
+Yes, it is true, but the compiler is still quite young and Please Do check the [Limitations](https://github.com/terotests/ts2redux#introduction) before you test the library.

 ## Why?